DerekSelander/dsdump/docs/index.md

 > **Note:** If you're building a Swift introspection tool, the `MethodDescriptorFlags` are absolute gold.
 The `Impl` will give you a virtual address, which you can cross reference to the symbol table to (hopefully) get the name of symbol.
 Unfortunately, if the symbol table is stripped, you can't resolve the name.
 Fortunately, you can still get a decent idea of the stripped symbol's function by consulting the `Flags` field.
 For example, if the `Flag` tells you the method is a **Getter**, then you can look at the assembly of the function to find the **direct field offset** value.
 Once you know that value, you can cross reference that to the property offset to realize that method is the getter of the Swift property!

-Build out ex9.swift with the following code:
+You will programmatically explore the Swift methods implemented in a Swift class.
+Build out **ex9.swift** with the following code:

 ```swift
 class AClass {